23 Dec Holiday Safety Tips

 - Avoid parking next to vans, trucks with camper shells, or cars with tinted windows.

-- Be sure to locate your keys prior to going to your car.
+- Be sure to locate your keys prior to walking to your car.

 - Do not approach your car alone if there are suspicious people in the area.

-- Do not leave packages or valuables on the seat of your car.
-This creates a temptation for thieves.
+- Do not leave packages or valuables on the seat of your car, which creates a temptation for thieves.
 If you must leave something in the car, lock it in the trunk or put it out of sight.

-- Keep all car doors locked and windows closed while in or out of your car.
+- Keep all car doors locked and windows closed while in your car, as well as when you leave your car.

 - Keep a secure hold on your purse, handbag and parcels.
 Do not put them down or on top of the car in order to open the door.